-Rich, founder of Product Gym, speaks with Dennis, a Product Gym student who is preparing for an on-site interview.
+Rich, founder of Product Gym, speaks with Dennis, a Product Gym member who is preparing for an on-site interview.
 Rich coaches him and tells him the most

 important thing to focus on before the on-site.

 Product Gym: So you have an interview that you’re getting ready to go out there for.
 We want to make sure that you have everything that you possibly need to be successful.
 So, tell me a little bit about the company, if you may.
 Do you know who it is that you’re meeting with?
 At what round?
 And where in the interview process is this?

 Dennis: Yeah, so I did a round one interview with a recruiter and they’re bringing me on-site already for a soft- round two, so to speak.
 It’s a small company, and the hiring process doesn’t seem “normal”.
 It’s a bit weird.

 Product Gym: Got it.
 And that’s awesome.
 So you did the first round phone screen, and they’re already expediting for you to come on-site?
 Okay.
 So for those of you guys that don’t know, before we get to your questions, usually, it’s not very customary to have one on-site and one phone screen.
 Typically, at the very beginning you have a phone screen with the recruiter, a second phone screen with is usually somebody from product.
 But usually that’s done over the phone.

 As of 2018, late 2018, we’re seeing more of our members do a case study before they actually go on-site to the interview, though the third round would be an on-site and in the fourth round, it will also be on-site.
 It’s not unusual, but it is highly irregular for them to go ahead and expedite the on-site interview before having at least one more phone screen.
 If not, at least a case study before you go on-site to determine whether or not you’re going to be worthwhile for their time.
 And usually the case is this: